OctopusDeploy/docs/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/index.md

 ---
 title: Using the Octopus Extension
-description: Octopus Deploy and Visual Studio Team Services (VSTS) can work together to make automated, continuous delivery easy.
+description: Octopus Deploy and Azure DevOps can work together to make automated, continuous delivery easy.
 position: 1
 ---

-The new structure of Team Foundation Build gives us a great opportunity to integrate better with your build and release processes from Visual Studio Team Services (VSTS) (formerly VSO) and on-premises Team Foundation Server (TFS) servers.
-We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your VSTS instance or TFS 2017 server.
+The new structure of Team Foundation Build gives us a great opportunity to integrate better with your build and release processes from Azure DevOps (formerly VSO) and on-premises Team Foundation Server (TFS) servers.
+We've created a [public extension](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) you can install into your Azure DevOps instance or TFS 2017 server.
 This extension makes the following tasks available to your Build and Release processes:

 - Octo Installer task.
 - Packaging your application.